assafforter/search-guard/README.md

 After one or more files are updated Search Guard will automatically reconfigure and the changes will take effect almost immediately.
 No need to restart ES nodes and deal with config files on the servers.
 The sgadmin tool can also be used fom a desktop machine as long ES servers are reachable through 9300 port (transport protocol).

 ##How does it work
-Search Guard is build upon search-guard-ssl, a plugin which enables and enforce transport protocol (node-to-node) encryption and mutual SSL authentication.
+Search Guard is built upon search-guard-ssl, a plugin which enables and enforce transport protocol (node-to-node) encryption and mutual SSL authentication.
 This makes sure that only trusted nodes can join the cluster.
 If a client connects (either through HTTP/REST or TransportClient) the request will be associated with the authenticated user.
 The client have therefore to authenticate either via HTTP (only BASIC supported currently) or via PKI (mutual SSL) when connecting with the transport client.

 ###Config hot reloading
 All configuration is held in Elasticsearch itself and if if the configuration is updated (through sgadmin) then all nodes will be informed about the update and will reload the configuration.
 This has several advantages over configuration via elasticsearch.yml